-Beginning in July of 2020, ten Chester Black men and women and ten West Chester area White men and women met bi-weekly on a 1 hour 45-minute Zoom call facilitated by Ms. Launia Terry, a Diversity and Inclusion Human Resources professional.
+Beginning in July of 2020, ten Chester Black men and women and ten West Chester area White men and women met bi-weekly on a 2-hour Zoom call facilitated by Ms. Launia Terry, a Diversity and Inclusion Human Resources professional.
 The program, called Brave Conversations with Community Leaders, seeks to give opportunities for men and women from both communities to get to know one another while discussing the issue of race, and sharing life experiences with the group.
 Participants were specifically chosen for their character and commitment, and based on their relationship with the Foundation.
 Some are parents of Chester Braves, or West Chester Guides; some are Camp Chaperones or Camp Dining Servers; others are Chester community partners; or “Champions of Hope” – sustaining donors, and still others are Social Workers/School Administrators at the Chester schools that work with the Foundation.
 Each of these brave men and women leads with love and genuinely seeks to grow and become an Agent of Change him/herself.

 The first Conversation defined terms such as “Diversity”, “Equity”, “Inclusion” and “Belonging” and then gave everyone a chance to get to know one another through break out rooms.
 The second Conversation taught new terms such as “Bias”, “Stereotype”, “Prejudice” and “Discrimination” and asked participants to discuss their experiences with each in small break-out rooms.
 Sessions three through eight delved deeper into rich conversations that challenged tightly held ideas and inspired new understandings and beliefs.